JasonShuyinta/FinanceApp/README.md

 Remember to always **mvn clean install** when creating or modifying one of these interfaces.

+Remember also that as MapStruct uses Lombok annotations if you are using Lombok, that you need to include the mapstruct plugin after your lombok one on the pom.xml file.

 #### Swagger
 We used Swagger 3 for this project, and to do so you need to create a SwaggerConfig file and basically copy the boilerplate code there is.